This post explains how to tune

 This example sets

-work_mem for a single transaction and then resets it to the default value for the server.
+work_mem for a single transaction and then automatically resets it to the server default value.